 - New versions for DigitalOcean Terraform provider: We released the following versions in June:

 • v1.19.0 includes initial support for the DigitalOcean Container Registry

 • v1.20.0 includes the addition of a digitalocean_tagsdata source and improvements to other tag-related resources

-- Floating IPs billing update (reminder): Floating IPs are publicly accessible static IP addresses that you can assign to Droplets.
-Floating IPs are always free when assigned to a Droplet, but we have now started charging for unassigned Floating IPs.
-The first charge will appear in July 2020 invoices for all floating IPs that were not assigned to Droplets during the month of June.
-If you have unassigned Floating IPs that you don't need, please delete them to avoid any charges.
+- Reserved IPs billing update (reminder): Reserved IPs (formerly named Floating IPs) are publicly accessible static IP addresses that you can assign to Droplets.
+Reserved IPs are always free when assigned to a Droplet, but we have now started charging for unassigned Reserved IPs.
+The first charge will appear in July 2020 invoices for all reserved IPs that were not assigned to Droplets during the month of June.
+If you have unassigned reserved IPs that you don’t need, please delete them to avoid any charges.

 - Marketplace updates: We launched Computing for COVID 1-Click App that enables you to fire up a cloud computer that immediately contributes to the search for finding drug targets.
 This app allows you to support researchers’ computational requirements at the University of Washington’s Baker Lab as part of their coronavirus response.
 Kubernetes 1-Click Apps can now be launched via API, and we’ve updated the NodeJS 1-Click App with various usability improvements.
 We’ve also made sure the Getting Started information for your 1-Click Apps will be easily accessible right from your Droplets page in the Control Panel.